ankypant/open-weather-app/README.md

 1. Add more unit testing to increase the coverage.
 2. Check reposiveness for multiple view ports.
 3. Add more automation.
-4. Error handlinge
+4. Error handling.

-## App contains
+## App sturcture

 1. **Shared Modules** - contains is shared components, modules, pipes across the application